ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ##### Methods:
 1. Get NDVI values in the caribou summer range using Logan's IsatTS package
-2. Plot mean NDVI (+/- S.E.) over time (2007-2016).
+2. Get trends in NDVI over time period and see if greening/browning/no trend?
+3. Plot NDVI over time/make map of NDVI trends.
-3. Calculate percentage change in NDVI over the timeline.
+4. Calculate percentage change in NDVI over the timeline.

 ##### Results and Figures:
--	Result is a % increase or decrease in NDVI over the 2007-2016 period.
+-	Result is a % increase or decrease in NDVI over the 2007-2016 period. or more like trend..?
--	Figure 2: Point-plot (point +/- S.E.): years on x axis and NDVI estimates on y axis.
+-	Figure 2: Point-plot (point +/- S.E.): years on x axis and NDVI estimates on y axis. // MAP of NDVI trends in PCH summer range

 ##### Stats Analysis:
 -	lmer(avg_NDVI ~ year + (1|region/plot))